Looking for some big answers? Chances are, I’ve got you covered.

 what if I have to talk about your gender?

-Here’s my best advice for almost any situation where you’re talking about a nonbinary gender: if you don’t feel like you can do a good job accurately explaining something, you can always just say nonbinary!
+Here’s my best advice for almost any situation where you’re talking about anyone with a specific gender identity they categorize under the nonbinary modality: if you don’t feel like you can do a good job accurately explaining something, you can always just say nonbinary!
 It’s a wonderful, intentionally-open-to-interpretation word that gives folks a general sense of direction without requiring too much of you as a third party.
-(The only exception here is if someone’s told you not to use nonbinary to describe them.)
-If you’d like to be more precise, some other words you can use to describe me, in increasing degree of specificity, are: genderqueer, genderfluid, genderflux, and agenderflux.
-Genderqueer is also a great general term for my gender, if nonbinary doesn’t feel like the right move for whatever reason.
+(Obviously, if someone’s told you not to use nonbinary to describe them, don’t.)
+If you’d like to be more precise in my case, here are some other words you can use to describe my gender identity, in increasing degree of specificity: genderqueer, genderfluid, gendervague, genderflux, and agenderflux.
+Genderqueer is also a great general term for me, if nonbinary doesn’t feel like the right move for whatever reason.

-In the past, I’ve made different calls about what I identified as publicly, but yes, I am a trans composer, and trans is a word you can use to describe me (though I like any of the above far more because they’re all more specific).
+Yes, I am a trans composer, and trans is a word you can happily use to describe me (though any of the above are more specific).

 Please don’t put me on your all-women-composers concert.
-If you’d like to include my work in something like this, you’re actually having a gender-marginalized-composers concert, and you should also get rep from trans women, trans men, and more (and different types of) nonbinary people!
-Femininity is part of my gender expression, and part of my gender is connected to womanhood, but I am not a woman.
+If you’d like to include my work in something like this, you’re actually having a gender-marginalized-composers concert (yay!), and you should also get rep from trans women, trans men, more (and different types of) nonbinary people, and folks using various demographic-specific genders!
+Femininity is part of my gender expression, but I am not a woman.

 what title should I use for you?